Dragon's Lair (GBC video game): Development

 Designer Jeremy Mika, working for Digital Eclipse, created a full-motion video compression technology, which was first used in the Game Boy Color game Tarzan, published by Activision.
 Because of the recognition Tarzan garnered for Digital Eclipse, they decided to use it on another game, and Dragon's Lair seemed like a good fit.

 A proof-of-concept demo of Dragon's Lair was first shown at the Classic Gaming Expo, where it was presented as one-level demonstration of the game that lacked any sound drivers.
 Development took approximately eight months to complete.
 This demo was created by Jeremy Mika, and was presented in high-color mode, which the final version was not.
 This mode was not used for the final version due to how much space it would take up on the cartridge.

 The demo was intended to show what the compression technology could do, but chief technical officer Jeff Vavasour wanted to do something official with it just to see what could be done.
-At the time, creative director Mika Mika was not sure if Dragon's Lair could fit on a Game Boy Color cartridge using their compression technology, though after doing the math, Vavasour believed it could be done.
+At the time, creative director Mike Mika was not sure if Dragon's Lair could fit on a Game Boy Color cartridge using their compression technology, though after doing the math, Vavasour believed it could be done.
 Vavasour took a quantizer to quantize the current data and some extra scenes, discovering that they would have to the team would have to do more cleanup.
 The demo had been presented to Rick Dyer and Don Bluth, the creators of the original game.
 Vavasour made official contact with Dyer to get the rights to make the port, and Dyer responded enthusiastically.